julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 - Carrying, bathing, or using these herbs in rituals **historically amplified protective or spiritual effects**.
 - Respecting folklore can deepen understanding of plant power and gendered tradition.

 ---
+## Final Thought

+If a plant could:
+- end a pregnancy
+- sterilize a lineage
+- poison a village
+- or open dangerous states of consciousness

+It was never casual.

+And access was never equal.

+---